 Perfect alignment is achieved when the optical axes of the first and last beam of the transmitter are aligned with the optical axes of the corresponding beams of the receiver.

-For the synchronization of transmitter and receiver, the beam closest to the cable tail is used: SYNC.
+The beam closest to the cable connection is used to synchronize the transmitter and receiver: SYNC.

-1 First optics = synchronization optics (SYNC)
+1 Initial optics = synchronization optics (SYNC)

 Fig. 8.1: Synchronization optics